metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `script_spec` (Attributes) Specifies the image and scripts for executing engine-specific operations such as creating databases or users.
 It supports limited engines including MySQL, PostgreSQL, Redis, MongoDB.
 ScriptSpec has been replaced by the more versatile OpsDefinition.
 It is recommended to use OpsDefinition instead.
 ScriptSpec is deprecated and will be removed in a future version. (see [below for nested schema](#nestedatt--spec--script_spec))
 - `switchover` (Attributes List) Lists Switchover objects, each specifying a Component to perform the switchover operation. (see [below for nested schema](#nestedatt--spec--switchover))
 - `ttl_seconds_after_succeed` (Number) Specifies the duration in seconds that an OpsRequest will remain in the system after successfully completing (when 'opsRequest.status.phase' is 'Succeed') before automatic deletion.
-- `ttl_seconds_before_abort` (Number) Specifies the maximum number of seconds the OpsRequest will wait for its start conditions to be met before aborting.
-If set to 0 (default), the start conditions must be met immediately for the OpsRequest to proceed.
+- `ttl_seconds_before_abort` (Number) Specifies the maximum time in seconds that the OpsRequest will wait for its pre-conditions to be met before it aborts the operation.
+If set to 0 (default), pre-conditions must be satisfied immediately for the OpsRequest to proceed.
 - `upgrade` (Attributes) Specifies the desired new version of the Cluster.
 Note: This field is immutable once set. (see [below for nested schema](#nestedatt--spec--upgrade))
 - `vertical_scaling` (List of Map of String) Lists VerticalScaling objects, each specifying a component and its desired compute resources for vertical scaling.
 - `volume_expansion` (Attributes List) Lists VolumeExpansion objects, each specifying a component and its corresponding volumeClaimTemplates that requires storage expansion. (see [below for nested schema](#nestedatt--spec--volume_expansion))